 In my opinion, food is the core basis of French culture.
-While that is nothing new, there is still a few surprising things about it.
-The daily activities are planned around meal times.
-The grocery shopping is never done just at the supermarket.
+While that is nothing new, there are still a few surprising things about it.
+The daily activities are planned around mealtimes.
+Grocery shopping is never done just at the supermarket.
 The wine is rarely enjoyed without some snacks.
 Oh, and the importance of bread perhaps requires a separate blog post.

 Finally, it may be just a thing of the specific family, but there is a lot of thought given for food preparation and planning.
 What I mean is, the moment the breakfast is finished, they are already planning what they are going to have for lunch or dinner.
 They discuss which ingredients have to be bought or, perhaps, what has to be pre-cooked in advance.
 The talk about food never stops.
 Never…

 The sea is life.
-Literally, the citizens of Brittany start loving and respecting the sea from early days.
-We are talking primary school… And there is a very good reason for that.
-You see, in this part of the world the phenomenon of low and high tides is happening.
+Literally, the citizens of Brittany start loving and respecting the sea from the early days.
+We are talking about primary school… And there is a very good reason for that.
+You see, in this part of the world, the phenomenon of low and high tides is happening.
 And it highly influences your daily life.
-For instance, you need to think whether this path will be under water or not at this hour.
+For instance, you need to think whether this path will be underwater or not at this hour.
 Can you park your car here?
 From which quay should you take a ferry?
 All of this depends on the sea level at a time.
-Thus, kids are learning how to read tide schedule, how to swim or sail from early days.
+Thus, kids are learning how to read tide schedules, how to swim, or sail from the early days.

 ⇒ We hope you have enjoyed this article!
 Have you been to France?
 What did you find the most surprising?